Hi there! I’m a teacher and cultural critic who has long been interested in the intersections of technology, culture and society.

 I decided to return to school (again!) and obtained a master’s in education — this time from the University of Vermont in Burlington (alma mater of John Dewey).
 It was an accelerated program that involved interning for a year at Otter Valley Union High School in Brandon, Vt., an experience I’ll never forget.

 Upon graduating in 2000, I joined the English department at Oak Park and River Forest High School in Oak Park, Il.
-I’ve taught at every grade level, but I mostly teach juniors and seniors in American Studies, American Literature, and College English.
+I’ve taught at every grade level, but I mostly recently have taught freshmen, juniors, and seniors in World Studies, American Studies, American Literature (AP Language), and College English (AP Literature).